Level 2 vs Level 1 EV Charger — Do You Actually Need the Upgrade

 You’re Charging More Than One EV

 Two EVs, one Level 1 cord, and a standard garage setup — this gets complicated fast.
-You can buy a second Level 1 EVSE for around $150 to $200 and use two outlets, but you’re still limited by the math for each car.
+You can buy a second Level 1 EVSE for around $150 to $200 and run two outlets, but you’re still limited by the math for each car.
 A household with two EVs and two drivers with moderate commutes is a strong candidate for at least one Level 2 install, possibly a dual-outlet 240V setup.

 You Use Your Car for Rideshare or Delivery Work